dmoverton/autodocodec-mhug-talk/talk.md

 ## But ...

-- What if we want to customize it?
+- What if we want to customize and/or be more explicit about how it is encoded/decoded?
 - How can we document our types and fields nicely?
 - How can we get more control over the schema generated, including named schema types, references, etc?
 - What if we also want JSON Schema / YAML Schema / Swagger 2?